 However, a serious issue to keep in mind is that one study showed that alcohol was cleared from the body almost 10% less efficiently than in those who did not take Ciprofloxacin .
 This means that you could end up getting intoxicated much more easily than you otherwise might, or staying impaired long after you normally might.

 One thing to consider if you are taking Cipro or Levaquin and alcohol is that the Fluoroquinolone drugs are well-known to cause serious, even deadly, liver problems to such an extent that several Fluoroquinolones have been taken off the market because of so many reports of liver toxicity.
-These antiobiotics are well-known to cause serious Mitochondrial Disorder and DNA Damage to cells.
+These antibiotics are well-known to cause serious Mitochondrial Disorder and DNA Damage to cells, and that is probably what is occurring within the liver cells that is causing damage to them.

 You are Contemplating Alcohol Use While Treating an Infection?